4 Essential Building Blocks of Account Based Marketing

 Jon: Well, Demandbase was really the first company to really define an ABM platform.
 And Demandbase really innovated a digital style of ABM.

-You know, maybe just as a quick sidebar on that, what’s interesting is most everybody else uses either a b2c platform like Trade Desk.
-Yeah, and these, these really are centered around optimizing your bidding and advertising to a set of cookies, effectively individuals.
-When you want to advertise to an account, there’s obviously multiple individuals at that account.
-And the problem that you get into is that a big account has way more individuals, and a medium or smaller account.
+You know, maybe just as a quick sidebar on that.
+What’s interesting is most everybody else uses either a b2c platform like Trade Desk.
+These really are centered around optimizing your bidding and advertising to a set of cookies.
+Effectively individuals.
+When you want to advertise to an account.
+There’s obviously multiple individuals at that account.
+And the problem that you get into is that a big account has way more individuals.
+And a medium or smaller account.

 So if you try to run an ad campaign that has both let’s say, IBM, and also a company like Demandbase in the same ad campaign, IBM is going to suck up all the budget, because there’s just so many more people.
 And so when you build a b2b DSP, you have the advantage of really saying, Okay, yeah, IBM should get more because it’s bigger.
 But I still I don’t want to get 10 times or 12 times more, I want to be able to kind of spread it out.